euler-xyz/ethereum-vault-connector/README.md

 ## Usage

-Credit Vault Connector includes a suite of tests written in Solidity with Foundry.
+The Credit Vault Connector comes with a comprehensive set of tests written in Solidity, which can be executed using Foundry.

-Please refer to the [WHITEPAPER](docs/whitepaper.md) and the [SPECS](docs/specs.md) for an in-depth explanation of the Credit Vault Connector and integration considerations.
-Example vaults using the Credit Vault Connector can be found in the [CVC Playground](https://github.com/euler-xyz/euler-cvc-playground/tree/master/src) repo.
-Do not use the example vaults in production under any circumstances as they are not audited and are only meant to be used for testing and experimentation.
+For a detailed understanding of the Credit Vault Connector and considerations for its integration, please refer to the [WHITEPAPER](docs/whitepaper.md) and the [SPECS](docs/specs.md).
+You can find examples of vaults utilizing the Credit Vault Connector in the [CVC Playground](https://github.com/euler-xyz/euler-cvc-playground/tree/master/src) repository.
+However, these example vaults are not meant for production use as they have not been audited and are intended solely for testing and experimentation purposes.

 To install Foundry: